briggstwitchell/git-workshop/branching/git-branch.md

  - [ ] create a new branch called add-styles
  - [ ] switch to your new branch
  - [ ] create a file called style.css and copy the code below into it
+- [ ] add style.css to the staging area and commit it:

 ```css
 * {